Docstrings

 ) where {D,T}

 Return I_high and norm(I_high - I_low) where I_high and I_low are the result of the high order cubature and the low order cubature on domain.
-The function fct must take a SVector{D,T} to a return type K, and K must support the multiplication by a scalar and the addition.
-Note that there is no check, beyond compatibility of dimension and type, that the embedded cubature is for the right domain.
+The function fct must take a SVector{D,T} to a return type F, and F must support scalar multiplication and addition.
+Note that there is no check, beyond compatibility of dimension and type, that the embedded cubature matches the intended domain geometry.

 source